Jaschrome/doors-linux/README.md

 # Doors Linux

-Doors Linux is a custom Arch-based Linux distribution built using ArchISO.
+Doors Linux is a custom Arch-based meme built using ArchISO.
 The project focuses on controlled system identity, minimal configuration layering, and reproducible ISO builds.

 Doors Linux does not fork or modify Arch Linux packages.